Shivani-Chauhan-Dev/Snake-Game/README.md

 - Each time the snake eats food, the score increases.
 - The game ends when the snake collides with the wall or itself.

-## Customization
-You can customize aspects of the game such as:
-- Grid size
-- Initial snake length
-- Speed increment factor
-- Symbol for snake, food, and empty space
 ## Contributing
 Contributions are welcome!
 If you'd like to contribute to this project, feel free to fork this repository and submit a pull request with your changes.